ppearson/Sniffle/README.md

 Sniffle is processing for (searching / counting / etc) will only appear in a certain part of log files.

-It is currently not completely parallel/multi-threaded for all functionality, as often it can saturate 1Gb network connections as is for some workloads, and on busy/loaded NFS networks searching/statting files and directories at the same time as pulling the contents of very large log files across the connection can sometimes slow things down, so it's not currently a priority to make this faster.
+It is currently not completely parallel/multi-threaded for all functionality, as often it can saturate 1Gb network connections as-is for some workloads, and on busy/loaded NFS networks searching/statting files and directories at the same time as pulling the contents of very large log files across the connection can sometimes slow things down, so it's not currently a priority to make this faster.
 However, in the future, much better parallelism is planned.